FoxinouFR/js-onsave/README.md

-# scss-onsave
+# js-onsave
 Atom package to run the yui compressor when you save a `.js` file.

 ## Dependencies

-* Java.
+The package uses yui compressor which is a binary in Java.
 To install Java, please visit [official website](https://www.java.com/download/).

 ## Installation